mozman/ezdxf/docs/source/dxfinternals/acis.rst

 a geometry as polygonal faces (polygon face mesh), which can be converted into a :class:`~ezdxf.render.MeshBuilder` object.

-The entity data is described as stored in the :class:`RawEntity` class.
+The entity data is described as stored in the :class:`SatEntity` class.
-The entity type is stored in :attr:`~RawEntity.name`.
-The entity attributes are stored as reference to an :class:`RawEntity` instance in :attr:`~RawEntity.attributes` or the ``NULL_PTR`` instance if no attributes exist.
+The entity type is stored in :attr:`~SatEntity.name`.
+The entity attributes are stored as reference to an :class:`SatEntity` instance in :attr:`~SatEntity.attributes` or the ``NULL_PTR`` instance if no attributes exist.
-The :attr:`~RawEntity.id` is an integer value, but I have not seen any usage of the id in DXF files, so it can always be -1.
+The :attr:`~SatEntity.id` is an integer value, but I have not seen any usage of the id in DXF files, so it can always be -1.
-The data fields are stored in the :attr:`~RawEntity.data` attribute, the meaning of the data fields is the content of this section.
+The data fields are stored in the :attr:`~SatEntity.data` attribute, the meaning of the data fields is the content of this section.
 Each entry describes the fields starting after the `id` field which is the 3rd record entry, as example the `transform`_ entity: